Budget 2017 - capital gains tax for non-residents

 It is, however, important to note that there are a number of anti-avoidance / anti-forestalling provisions that need to be borne in mind when considering alternatives.

-Responses to the Consultation paper are due by 16 Feb 2018 - AREF will engage with HMRC and HM Treasury and will make written representations.
+- Responses to the Consultation paper were due by 16 Feb 2018 - AREF engaged with HMRC and HM Treasury and made written representations.
+Click here to read a copy of AREF's response (this is a member-only document, AREF members should email us for their password at firstname.lastname@example.org).